seanmcannon/web-sprint-challenge-javascript-fundamentals/README.md

-# Sprint Chal lenge - JavaScript Fundamentals
+# Sprint Challenge - JavaScript Fundamentals

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**